-In order to promote responsible gambling, it is recommended that no more than 50 tickets are to be purchased per person for the summer raffle 2021.
+In order to promote responsible gambling, it is recommended that no more than 50 tickets are to be purchased per person for the winter raffle 2021.

-The draw for the summer raffle 2021 will take place on Friday 27 August 2021.
+The draw for the winter raffle 2021 will take place on Friday 10 December 2021.
 Winners will be notified by post, email or telephone no later than one week after the draw date.
 A list of winners will also be published on Keech Hospice Care’s website.
 Please keep the ticket number as proof of purchase.

 Requests for additional raffle tickets up to a maximum of 50 tickets per person or requests to be removed from future raffle mailings should be addressed to Keech Hospice Care, Great Bramingham Lane, Luton, LU3 3NT